 0 Comments

 Here I am mowing mature goldenrods, grass, and young bushes, to gain more pleasant access to a wild apple tree.
-I am using a brand new, 50cm Fux Light Bush Blade, and a 160cm adjustable Swiss snath, and I am periodically honing the blade with a Black-blue Bregenzer whetstone.
+I am using a brand new, 50cm Fux Light Bush Blade, and a shaved down 160cm adjustable Swiss snath.
+I am periodically honing the blade with a Black-blue Bregenzer whetstone.
 Highly versatile, this bush blade can be used for full-out field mowing strokes, dexterous trimming strokes, and the kurt bush blade chop.
 It cuts through woody stems a up to a half inch in diameter.
 When mowing with a bush blade, I make sure the stubble is left as short as possible.

 Botan AndersonArchives